Jul 05, 2022

 In 2015 we launched Awex, the first IPv6-only project powered by Hostinger.
-It’s fully automated starting from application deployments to network gear.
-Since that moment we have been automating almost everything what’s possible to avoid manual work, and increase efficiency.
+It’s fully automated, from its application deployments to network gear.
+Since then, we have been automating almost everything that’s possible to avoid manual work, and increase efficiency.

-Due to huge demand for premium shared hosting we have been shipping an increased amount of new servers in the last few months.
+Due to a huge demand for premium shared hosting, we have recently been shipping an increased number of new servers.

-Before having it automated, we had to manually setup servers.
-This means creating hardware RAIDs, setting IP addresses, installing OS, etc. Fortunately, we decided to stop here, and create a streamline process.
-We employed PXE for this kind of job.
+Before having it automated, we had to manually set up servers, including creating hardware RAIDs, setting IP addresses, and installing OS.
+Fortunately, we have managed to create a streamlined process by employing PXE for this kind of job.

-- It allows us to fully converge our infrastructure with minimal costs;
+- It fully converges our infrastructure with minimal costs;

-- We use phpIPAM to store our inventory information like Chef run lists, environments, IP addresses, MAC addresses, etc. Hence we ended up with a simple solution: single PXE virtual machine per data center serving kickstart configuration files from phpIPAM.
+- We use phpIPAM to store our inventory information like Chef run lists, environments, IP and MAC addresses.
+Therefore, we ended up with a simple solution: single PXE virtual machine per data center serving kickstart configuration files from phpIPAM.

 The process itself is trivial:

-- Put all the necessary information about the new server into phpIPAM (IP/MAC addresses/hostname/etc.);
+- Put all the necessary information about the new server into phpIPAM, such as IP and MAC addresses, and a hostname.

-- After OS is installed, we run full Ansible playbook to converge all roles;
+- Once OS is installed, run full Ansible playbook to converge all roles;

-- Later we do not run full converges because it takes much time to complete.
+- Do not run full converges later since they take much time to complete.

-We use incremental converges where we just involved versioning control for roles to speed up the process 10x.
+We use incremental converges where we just involved versioning control for roles to speed up the process ten times.

 This year we are delivering more and more L3 networks across all of our data centers (DC).

-We started the new data center in Netherlands which will bring new opportunities for clients sourcing from Europe.
-This DC is fully L3-only.
-This means no fucking stretched VLANs between racks, rooms and so on.
-On that occasion, I want to say that we switched Singapore’s data center over L3 as well.
+In addition, we switched Singapore’s data center over L3 as well.
 It’s just the right architecture in place.
-Yeah, I worked in three ISPs over my career and already found that most interesting networking stuff lies in data centers architectures.
+I can say that as I have worked in three ISPs over my career and already found that the most interesting networking stuff lies in data centers architectures.